nixuwixu/nx-react-web-n-mobile/apps/mobile/README.md

 ## Running unit tests

-Run `nx test web` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test mobile` to execute the unit tests via Jest

-`--watch` for interactive mode

-`--testFile="apps/happynrwl/src/app/hello-world/hello-world.spectsx`

-to run a specific file

 Run `nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `nx e2e web-e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `nx e2e mobile-e2e` to execute the end-to-end tests via Cypress

-`--watch` to run it interactively

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

-## Understand your workspace

-Run `nx graph` to see a diagram of the dependencies of your projects.

 ## Linting
-Run `npx nx lint web` to
+Run `npx nx lint mobile` to

 ## Format
 Run `npx nx format` to format code with Prettier